 cost of the Residential Parking Permit is $20.00 per vehicle per program year

 and is not pro-rated for mid-year purchases.
 The cost to purchase an annual

 Visitor Parking Pass is $1.00 per address and is not pro-rated.
 There is a $3

 The PPA no longer issues physical permits for RPP permits or

-We endeavor to review all applications by the end of the next business day.
-During heavy permitting times it may take up to three business days to review
+Due to COVID-19 related furloughs, permit processing time is about seven business days.
+During heavy permitting times in August and September it may take up to four business days to review

 permit applications.
 Please allow us time to review your permit before you